AliNajafi1998/ComStream/README.md

 **In this project, we implemented a topic detection system on Twitter.
 This system reads tweets from a data stream, and assigns them to one of the existing clusters or a new one.
 Each cluster acts as an agent, which makes the proposed approach a multi-agent system.
-There is also a coordinator, who monitors the whole system and coordinates the agents.
-This code has been written in python using several libraries such as ```pandas and colorama``` .
-The proposed approach has been experimented on two datasets:
+There is also a coordinator, who monitors the whole system and coordinates the agent.The proposed approach has been experimented on two datasets:
 The [COVID-19](https://www.kaggle.com/thelonecoder/labelled-1000k-covid19-dataset) and the [FA CUP](http://socialsensor.iti.gr/results/datasets/72-twitter-tdt-dataset).
-This project has been explained with greater detail in a paper, publicly available in ... .**
+This project has been explained with greater detail in a paper, publicly available in [ComStreamClust](https://arxiv.org/abs/2010.05349) .**

 ## System Overview
 ![logo](https://github.com/AliNajafi1998/ComStream/blob/dev-algo/ComStream.jpg)